-Failure to list all children who are eligible or listing someone who is not your child will make you ineligible for a DV, and your spouse and children will also be ineligible as Diversity Visa derivative applicants.
+Failure to list all children who are eligible or listing someone who is not your child may make you ineligible for a DV, in which case your spouse and children will also be ineligible as Diversity Visa derivative applicants.
 See the Frequently Asked Questions for more information about family members.

-See the Frequently Asked Questions for more information about completing your Electronic Entry for the DV-2024 Program.
+See the Frequently Asked Questions for more information about completing your Electronic Entry for the DV-2025 Program.